ancestral/Murica/README.md

 ![Insert overtly patriotic image with an eagle and an American flag.](america.jpg)

+## FAQ

+### What is this?
+This is a mod that just changes the text in the game to US English spellings.

+### Are there new classes?
+No.

+### Is there any new content?
+No.

+### I don’t get it.
+What does this do again?
+Words like “armour” and “colour” are now “armor” and “color”.
+That’s it.

+### AMERICA!
+F**k yeah!

 ## About
-I didn’t think it could bother me, but I quickly became tired of seeing screen after screen of “armour” and “colour”.
-So I decided to take matters into my own hands.
+I didn’t think it could bother me, but I quickly became tired of seeing screen after screen of British spellings.
+After the umpteenth time seeing “Armour Class” and cringing, I decided to take matters into my own hands.

-At first, I was skeptical, as it was an ardorous endeavor, laboring over tons of unforgivable and unsavory words.
+I’ll be honest… at first, I was skeptical, as it was an ardorous endeavor, laboring over tons of unforgivable and unsavory words.
 However, I realized the file was reconcilable, skillfully utilizing my marvelous judgment.

 ## Goals
 * Provide American spellings of English words instead of their British counterparts.